Binocular coverart

 Some final thoughts on how to choose binoculars

 It’s always a good idea to try out a couple pairs of binoculars before buying them.
 If you haven’t already, check out my post on how to use binoculars to get to know how they work.
 Where possible, you may also want to try borrowing a friend’s binoculars to get a feel for them.
 Your binoculars will be a nature companion for years to come.
-Because of that, it’s worth being deliberate when you choose a pair of binoculars.
+That means it’s worth taking the time to shop around and be deliberate to see how different options suit your needs.

 Thanks for reading!